-We have audited the accompanying consolidated financial statements of Aragvi Holding International Ltd (the "Company") and its subsidiaries (the "Group"), which are presented on pages 16 to 88 and comprise the consolidated statement of financial position as at 30 June 2023 and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Aragvi Holding International Ltd (the "Company") and its subsidiaries (the "Group"), which are presented on pages 9 to 86 and comprise the consolidated statement of financial position as at 30 June 2024, and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at 30 June 2023, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law, Cap.
-113, as amended from time to time (the "Companies Law, Cap.
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at 30 June 2024, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law, Cap.
+113 (the "Companies Law, Cap.
 113").